 A patient’s condition is based on a medical evaluation performed by doctors and nurses.
 No one other than the health care professionals directly involved in the patient’s care is in a position to accurately provide that evaluation.
 To ensure accuracy, we ask that members of the media refrain from reporting a patient condition based solely on information provided by law enforcement and other non-medical personnel.

-Children’s follows the Alabama Hospital Association’s guidelines for reporting patient conditions as follows:
+Children’s follows the Alabama Hospital Association’s guidelines for reporting patient conditions: